shoelace-style/shoelace/docs/getting-started/themes.md

 </html>
 ```

+It's for this reason that themes must be scoped to specific classes.

 ## Creating Themes

 There are two ways to create themes.
 The easiest way is to customize a built-in theme.
 The advanced way is to create a new theme from scratch.
 Which method you choose depends on your project's requirements and the amount of effort you're willing to commit to.

 ### Customizing a Built-in Theme

 The easiest way to customize Shoelace is to override one of the built-in themes.
-You can do this by importing the light or dark theme as-is, then creating a separate stylesheet that overrides the [design tokens](/getting-started/customizing#design-tokens) and adds [component styles](/getting-started/customizing#component-parts) to your liking.
+You can do this by importing the light or dark theme as-is, then creating a separate stylesheet that overrides [design tokens](/getting-started/customizing#design-tokens) and adds [component styles](/getting-started/customizing#component-parts) to your liking.
 You must import your theme _after_ the built-in theme.

 If you're customizing the light theme, you should scope your styles to the following selectors.